-MENTORING: We support grassroots intergenerational learning between youth, artists, and writers.
+MENTORING: We support authentic intergenerational and intercultural learning between youth, elders, emerging and established artists and writers.

-WORK: We recognize artists as workers and we build ladders of opportunity for artists, including paying for the contributions of local artists and writers.
+WORK: We recognize artists as workers and we build ladders of opportunity for artists, including paying for the contributions of local writers and artists.

-A world of communities made strong through the arts by diverse people understanding and
+A world of equitable communities made strong through literature and the arts.

 Practices and Principles